 Nuhanovic Foundation has expanded its reparations legal database with two most topical issues: Syria and Drones.
 Here, you can find up to date information on reparations for victims of both the Syrian Conflict and (covert U.S.) drone strikes.
 The information embedded in these new databases - put together by students in international humanitarian law of the University of Amsterdam (UvA) and by interns of the Nuhanovic Foundation and the War Reparations Centre of the UvA - is clustered in 5 categories: legal instruments, reports, academic articles, case law and books.

-The UvA War Reparations Centre and the Syria Legal Network invite you to a special lecture by Terry Gill, Professor of Military Law at the University of Amsterdam.
+Lecture by Terry Gill, Professor of Military Law at the University of Amsterdam.

 Professor Terry Gill is the author of ‘Classifying the conflict in Syria’, on the classification of the conflict and its consequences (International Law Studies, US Naval War College, Volume 92, 2016).

-The lecture is followed by the launching of the Syria Legal Database, an up to date collection of reports and academic articles on legal analysis of the Syrian conflict, put together by UvA students international humanitarian law and interns of the Nuhanovic Foundation, the War Reparations Centre.
+The lecture was followed by the launching of the Syria Legal Database, an up to date collection of reports and academic articles on legal analysis of the Syrian conflict, put together by UvA students international humanitarian law and interns of the Nuhanovic Foundation, the War Reparations Centre.

-Moderator is dr. Frederiek de Vlaming, director of the Nuhanovic Foundation and War Reparations Centre.
+Moderator: dr. Frederiek de Vlaming, director of the Nuhanovic Foundation and War Reparations Centre.